 - All-expense paid trip to a national symposium to present your research

 The Harvard Summer Research Program in Kidney Medicine is funded by a grant from the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).
 The program is led by Dr. Joseph Bonventre, Chief of Division of Nephrology at Brigham and Women’s Hospital.

-The Co-directors are Dr. Melanie Hoenig and Dr. Li-Li Hsiao.
-Dr. Hoenig is the course director for renal pathophysiolgy at Harvard Medical School and a nephrologist at BIDMC.
-Dr. Li-Li Hsiao, is a nephrologist at BWH and the founder of a national movement for undergraduate students to serve the community by screening for chronic kidney diseases, Kidney Disease Screening and Awareness Program, KDSAP: http://www.kdsap.org.
+The Co-directors are Dr. Li-Li Hsiao and Dr. Joshua Waitzman.
+Dr. Li-Li Hsiao is a nephrologist at BWH and the founder of a national program for undergraduate students to serve the community by screening for chronic kidney diseases, Kidney Disease Screening and Awareness Program, KDSAP: http://www.kdsap.org.

 *Underrepresented in medicine means those racial and ethnic populations that are underrepresented in the medical profession relative to their numbers in the general population.”
 This includes students who identify as African Americans and/or Black, Hispanic/Latino, Native American (American Indians, Alaska Natives, and Native Hawaiians), Pacific Islander, and mainland Puerto Rican.
 The definition also refers to students who come from disadvantaged backgrounds.